barryclark/jekyll-now/_posts/2018-9-30-Under-Construction.md

 ---
 layout: post
-title: under construction v2.0
+title: under construction
 ---

-New posts for the blog will arrive very soon :)
+New posts for the blog will arrive very soon.
-Continuing...